mhaidarkhan/mhaidarkhan.github.io/README.md

   }]
 }'>

-# Hello World!
+# About Me

-I am Muhammad Haidar Khan, born and raised in Mandi Bahauddin, Pakistan (September 1, 2004!).
+Hello World, I am Muhammad Haidar Khan, born and raised in Mandi Bahauddin, Pakistan (September 1, 2004!).
 The supportive love of my family and curiosity have always been my driving force.
 Ever since I was a kid, I've been asking "why?" about everything.
 This, along with a quest for purpose, has fueled my lifelong passion for learning and taking on new challenges.

 As Socrates famously said, "The only true wisdom is in knowing you know nothing."
 This quote resonates deeply with me.
 Life's a constant learning experience, and challenges are just stepping stones to becoming a better me.
 Pushing myself and achieving goals is what truly excites me.